dragon-dune/dragon-dune/docs/README.md

         range by 1 territory.

-6. The current player may disband some, or all, of the units in one territory at the cost of one gold per token.
+6. The current player may disband some, or all, of the units in one territory at the cost of one gold per unit.
 Disbanded units are removed from the board, but do not go to the graveyard.
 7. The whole process repeats for the next player in player order.